What Is In-Basin Sand?

 - Macro volatility.
 Currency controls and capital restrictions through 2023 constrained private mining capex.

-The 2024-2026 macro reset (FX normalization, RIGI incentive framework, NRG operational stress) has removed most of those constraints.
+The 2024-2026 macro reset (FX normalization, RIGI incentive framework, and the loosening of single-source supply concentration) has removed most of those constraints.

 Common misconceptions